 "If you want to motivate employees, stop following your instincts and adopt a data-driven approach." - Harvard Business Review

-Data is trending, and while deal teams increasingly give lip service to the importance of data-driven operations, their tactics often miss the mark.
+Data is trending, and while private equity deal teams increasingly give lip service to the importance of data-driven operations, their tactics often miss the mark.
 Of the hundreds of companies we've consulted for, nearly all default to Excel spreadsheets, PowerPoints, and PDFs to promote data intelligence.

 The resulting "Excel hell" can quickly become a counter-force to controlling outcomes and valuation.